evanhe1/async-workshop/README.md

 };
 ```

 The function will attempt to execute to code inside the ```try``` block, which is identical to the body of the previous function above.
-The only difference is that the ```catch``` block will now handle errors by loggin them to the console.
+The only difference is that the ```catch``` block will now handle errors by logging them to the console.
 The control flow is ultimately very similar to the Promise chain that we utilized above, but with the added benefit of appearing more like pure synchronous code.

 Note that the ```try/catch``` block is a synchronous construct, and will not work immediately with all asychronous code.
-It is only because of the blocking introduces by the ```await``` keywords that enables the ```try/catch``` block to work properly inside of an ```async``` function.
+It is only because of the blocking introduced by the ```await``` keywords that enables the ```try/catch``` block to work properly inside of an ```async``` function.

 ## Conclusion

 This workshop introduced asynchronous code and the motivations behind it, as well as how to use it in Javascript.
-As an example, we implemented a dog image retriever in two different ways: using Promises alone and async/await.
+As an example, we implemented a dog image retriever in two different ways: using Promises alone and ```async/await```.
 To learn more about all the topics discussed in this workshop, check out the links below.
 Thank you all so much!

 ## Additional Resources